frequency-chain/frequency/designdocs/MESSAGE_STORAGE.md

 2. **Efficient storage**
    - On chain data storage is a limited resource, and we need to minimize stored data
 3. **Supported on popular Languages**
-   - To facilitate third-party integrations with **MRC** the serialization format should be widely supported in popular programming languages.
+   - To facilitate third-party integrations with **Frequency** the serialization format should be widely supported in popular programming languages.

 #### Candidates